 - Locate the newly added group and click the wrench icon, this will bring up the menu to Add New User

 - Enter the user's name and email address and click Add

 - After the user is created, you will be given the option to Promote to Group Admin, click the marked button to continue.

 Add this point the user will be sent an email to create a login, password, and enable 2-factor authentication (if enforced).

 Note: If testing different admin permission sets on the same computer, it is critical that you log out of the super admin profile before logging in as the new Group Admin.
 Failure to do so will show incorrect permissions.
 Try on a different system or in a new incognito browser if you experience this issue.

-Continue Configuration: The promoted users, (now Admins for their respective group) can create additional users either manually or via CSV import.
-These will be the end-users that devices will be assigned to.
+Continue Configuration: The promoted users, (now Admins for their respective groups) can create additional users either manually or via CSV import.
+These will be the end-users whom devices will be assigned.
 They will not have access to the console.
 Once these end-users are created devices will need their Unique Token.
 This is included in the Endpoint Setup Guide, which can be sent after the user is created or after importing users from a CSV file.